CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/facility_api.rst

 APIs for Facilities
 ===================

+Engineering workflow pipelines to handle data collection and analysis at large scale across a distributed architecture --- spanning separate instrument and supercomputing facilities, management structures, authentication and authorizations systems, and other technical and organizational disparities --- requires reliable, easily programmable interfaces (APIs) to HPC resources that are based on common, industry-standard tools and reusable by multiple science communities.
+Thus, HPC APIs are a key enabling technology for projects that use modern instrument facilities, allowing them to continue their natural upward scaling by leveraging off-site supercomputing resources as easily as they have leveraged on-site HPC clusters in the past.

 This page documents programmatic interfaces to HPC resources to enable a new paradigm of scientific endeavors, especially those that are automated or span multiple facilities.

 .. attention::